Multimodality as Supervision:

 Learn how our framework builds specialist models for the test-space.

-TST vs.
+TST vs. Internet

 How does test-space training compare to today's internet based vision backbones?